 Museum doors and Will Call open at 11:00 a.m.

 All ages; children must be accompanied by an adult at all times

 ABOUT THE PROGRAM

-Please note: Advance tickets to Noah’s Ark will not be available on Sunday, November 24.
-On that day, limited one-hour Noah’s Ark tickets will be available to Hanukkah family festival attendees only on a first-come, first-served basis.
+Please note: Advance tickets to Noah’s Ark will not be available on Sunday, December 14.
+On that day, limited one-hour Noah’s Ark tickets will be available to Hanukkah Family Festival attendees only on a first-come, first-served basis.

 Adjusted hours for Noah's Ark on this day:

 11:00 a.m.–4:00 p.m.

 Adjusted hours for the Museum and Audrey’s Museum Store:

 Discounts, coupons, and other ticket promotions are not valid on festival day.